jvde-github/AIS-catcher-for-Android/README.md

 </p>

-Below you can find a link to the APK file or visit the [Google Play Store](https://play.google.com/store/apps/details?id=com.jvdegithub.aiscatcher&gl=NL).
+Here you can find a [link](https://github.com/jvde-github/AIS-catcher-for-Android/releases/download/Edge/app-release-signed.apk) to the APK file for latest Edge version or visit the [Google Play Store](https://play.google.com/store/apps/details?id=com.jvdegithub.aiscatcher&gl=NL).
 The engine and visualizations are based on [AIS-catcher](https://github.com/jvde-github/AIS-catcher).

 AIS-catcher had a recent overhaul.
 The instructions below still are relevant but the visualization of the results is now based on the same code as the AIS-catcher web interface.
 The instructions will be updated in due course.
 <p align="center">